mojotech/mojotech-intern-docs/content/docs/04-projects.md

 * Adopt an existing projects and address its technical debt (referencing react-native guestbook)
 * Working in a mobile environment
 * Present comparison between flutter and react-native

+### Pivotal Tracker pointing tool

+A pivotal tracking tool for pointing stories as a team.
+Currently teams have count down through something like slack before posting estimates to avoid confirmation bias.
+This would provide a means to integrate with pivotal tracker and collect estimates to then be reconciled to a final estimate.

+Technologies: TBD

+Opportunities:
+* Bootstrap a new project
+* Dog-fooding.
+Use the tool you're working on for tasks
+* Design team has mentioned interest
+* Integrations with pivotal tracker and slack
+* Develop an API
+* Different client methods (web, cli, slack)

+Existing repos: github.com/mojotech/pt-estimator/